 - Spread the mixed nuts in a single layer on a parchment paper lined baking sheet and bake for about 25 to 30 minutes.
 Check at 25 minutes to make sure the nuts are not getting over roasted.

 - While baking, stir the nuts every 10 minutes.
 Once done, remove the pan and let the nuts cool completely.
 The nuts and the outer coating will dry and harden as they cool.

 - Store roasted nuts in an airtight container, in a cool, dark place at room temperature for up to 1 month.

-- If using brown butter or ghee, you may also try combining 1 tbsp of that with 1 tbsp of any neutral oil.
+- If using brown butter or ghee, you may also try combining 1 tablespoon of that with 1 tablespoon of any neutral oil.

-- Saffron water: Dissolve and soak 1/4 tsp ground saffron in 2 tbsp hot water.
+- Saffron water: Dissolve and soak ¼ teaspoon ground saffron in 2 tablespoon hot water.
 Save the leftover saffron water for other recipes.

 - Cardamom can have an intense aroma.
 If its new to you, then start with 1 teaspoon and adjust it up to 2 teaspoons based on your taste.

 - If using fine salt, then try ¾ teaspoon salt.

 - More Sweet: Use double the amount of maple syrup and roast at 315 degrees Fahrenheit for 30 minutes.